Illustration showing a beginner deadlifting to failure with a rounded back.

 How to Deadlift for Muscle Growth

-Deadlifts are one of the only true full-body lifts, challenging our muscles from our fingers down to our toes, stressing our bodies from the skin on our palms all the way down to our bones.
-They’re hard, tiring, and absolutely amazing for building muscle, gaining strength, improving our fitness, and becoming much better looking.
+Deadlifts are one of the only true full-body lifts.
+They challenge our muscles from our fingers down to our toes and stress our bodies from the skin on our palms all the way down to our bones.
+They’re hard, tiring, and absolutely amazing for building muscle, gaining strength, improving our fitness, and becoming much better-looking.

 When it comes to bulking up, the only lift that can rival the deadlift in terms of sheer muscle growth is the squat (and especially the front squat).
 Even then, the deadlift has a few unique advantages:

-• Deadlifts bulk up our traps, spinal erectors, and glutes, as well a number of other muscles in our upper backs, all of which is great for improving our aesthetics.
+• Deadlifts bulk up our traps, spinal erectors, and glutes, as well as a number of other muscles in our upper backs, all of which are great for improving our aesthetics.

-• Deadlifts are one of the best ways to increase the density of our bones and the health of our spines, making them great for our health and longevity.
+• Deadlifts are one of the best ways to increase bone density and spine health, which is great for our health and longevity.

 • The strength we develop with deadlifts transfers near-perfectly to our daily lives, making us look strong because we are strong.